How ‘worst-case scenario’ at Canadian nuclear plant could affect Maine

 “I just spent some time with four survivors of Fukushima and I’m told, you know, after the worst-case scenario happened there, that there are now people dropping on the streets, 30 years old, 40 years old.
 We’re still not finished with Chernobyl.
 There are still human health effects, cancers, childhood conditions,” she says.

 When it comes to a nuclear plant meltdown, there are two basic zones of concern: the critical emergency zone that extends for a 10-mile radius, and then what’s known as the ingestion pathway.
-That spans a 50-mile radius and, in the case of Lepreau, would include towns like Eastport, Calais, Lubec, and East Machias.
+That spans a 50-mile radius and, in the case of Lepreau, would include communities such as Eastport, Calais, Lubec and East Machias.

 But how much do emergency responders in those towns know about nuclear events?